fireship-io/fireship.io/hugo/content/lessons/firebase-microservices-with-cloud-run/index.md

 {{% box icon="scroll" class="box-blue" %}}
 #### What is a Stateless Container?

-The server you deploy ti Cloud Run must be *stateless*, which is a requirement for any code running in a serverless environment.
+The server you deploy to Cloud Run must be *stateless*, which is a requirement for any code running in a serverless environment.
 This means you should not save anything other than temporary files on the filesystem and you cannot use a database in the container, ie PostgreSQL, MySQL, etc. All persistent data should be handed off to a different service like Cloud Storage or Firestore.
 {{% /box %}}